 Learn IRL & ERL in ICT; Internal and External Range Liquidity

-In the ICT Style, price movement in financial markets is shaped solely towards liquidity; In this context, liquidity is divided into two categories of Internal Range Liquidity (IRL) and External Range Liquidity (ERL).
+In the ICT Style, price movement in financial markets like Forex market is shaped solely towards liquidity; In this context, liquidity is divided into two categories of Internal Range Liquidity (IRL) and External Range Liquidity (ERL).

 Internal Range Liquidity (IRL) refers to Fair Value Gaps (FVGs) within a range, while External Range Liquidity (ERL) refers to Old Highs and Old Lows.